torufuruya/torufuruya.github.io/README.md

-## Greeting
+## 👋 Hi there

-**Nice to e-meet you :)** My name is Toru.
 I am a Software Engineer and Mobile App Developer.
 I am a fan of technology📱, programming👨‍💻 and football⚽️.
-I'm based in Tokyo for now but looking forward to collaborating remotely with you wherever you are!
+I'm based in Japan 🇯🇵 for now but looking forward to collaborating with you wherever you are 🌍!

-## Summary
+## 📓 Summary

-I've been working on Software Engineering for years.
-Especially iOS and Android development during the past few years.
-Comfortable working with both Objective-C and Swift, and can develop robust app through the unit test and UI test.
+Have been working on Software Engineering for years.
+Especially iOS and Android app development during the past few years.
+Can work with not only native approach like Swift, Kotlin but also cutting edge technologies like ReactNative and Flutter.
 Have plenty of experience in automating development flow using some of popular CI services.
-I've been engaging in Agile development since 2012.
-Have experienced the management of the developer team and realized smooth progress although it was a small scale.

-## Professional Experience
+## 👨‍🚀 Professional Experience

 ### [Paidy Inc.](https://engineering.paidy.com/)

+__Mobile App Engineer (specialized in Automation)__ &nbsp;&nbsp; _Sep 2020-Present_

+- Engaged in implementing app automtion for ReactNative app using Appium (Python) and BrowserStack.
+- Constructed an automated release process for ReactNative app using CirclecI.

-__Mobile App Engineer__ &nbsp;&nbsp; _March 2018-Present_
+__Mobile App Engineer__ &nbsp;&nbsp; _March 2018-Sep 2020_

 - Engaged in Paidy [iOS](https://itunes.apple.com/jp/app/paidy/id1220373112?mt=8) and [Android](https://play.google.com/store/apps/details?id=com.paidy.paidy&hl=en) apps.
 [Swift, Kotlin]
 - Implemented unit test and UI test, and automated them using Travis CI.
 [Travis CI, fastlane]